karmine0x5F/karmine0x5f/README.md

-find me @karmine0x5f on Twitter, YouTube, and Medium
+find me @karmine0x5f on Twitter and YouTube